Vineeth-Muraleedharan/Heart_Prediction/README.md

 ## Input Features Description
 The model takes the following 12 clinical parameters as input:
 1. Age
-2. Sex
+2. Anaemia
-3. Chest Pain Type
+3. Creatinine Phosphokinase
-4. Resting Blood Pressure
+4. Diabetes
-5. Serum Cholesterol
+5. Ejection Fraction
-6. Fasting Blood Sugar
+6. High Blood Pressure
-7. Resting ECG
+7. Platelets
-8. Maximum Heart Rate
+8. Serum Creatinine
-9. Exercise Induced Angina
+9. Serum Sodium
-10. ST Depression
+10. Sex
-11. Slope of Peak Exercise ST Segment
+11. Smoking
-12. Number of Major Vessels (0-3) Colored by Fluoroscopy
+12. Time (Follow-up period in days)

 ## Model Information
 The model used in this project is based on [insert model details: e.g., Logistic Regression, Random Forest, etc.].
 It was trained on historical heart disease data for optimal accuracy.